+To date, there are no phones that are immune to drain when your phone is off.
+It’s just how batteries work.
 That said, the performance of the battery will change depending on how it is made.
 The best batteries last a lot longer in this scenario.

 The reasons for this are that these batteries charge faster and hold their charge longer than their predecessors.

 When they were still using nickel and cobalt in the batteries (the ones that would swell a lot when they got old), the batteries would often completely drain even while the phone was off.

 These days, a healthy lithium-ion battery can usually last several days while a phone is off.
 Sometimes, they can last more than a week.

-Lithium polymer batteries are newer and exciting.
+Lithium polymer batteries are newer and more exciting.
 They are starting to replace lithium-ion batteries in many applications.